 - student is married on the day the FAFSA is filed

-- student has dependents other than a spouse who lives with them and the student provides more than half the support
+- student has dependents other than a spouse who lives with them and the student provides more than half of their support

 - both parents are deceased